rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### Buy and sell instantly

 The frontend of the exchange is kept as simple as possible for demonstration purposes.
-Users do not need to login, and can buy or sell their EuroTokens directly on the front page.
+Users do not need to log in, and can buy or sell their EuroTokens directly on the front page.

 \begin{figure}[htp]